 Sora entered.
 The office was cozy, with a couch and cushioned chairs sharing space with filing cabinets and a computer desk.
 Different tests and games sorted by age group were organized on shelves.
 The normal school carpet was covered by many colorful rugs.
 Odd abstract paintings adorned the walls, making the room even more colorful.

 Mary sat facing the couch on one of the cushioned chairs.
 She was a thin lady in her mid-thirties with a kind face, a little taller than Sora.
 Her curled brown hair hung to her shoulders, whilst her makeup drew attention to her brown eyes.
 Colorful speckles spread across a simple v-cut navy-blue dress matched by navy-blue, two-and-a-half-inch cutout heels, with a rhinestone encrusted design.
 Her eyes followed Sora as she took the seat across from her.

 Sora slid off her backpack, shifting as the silence continued.
 She bit her lower lip, stomach twisting.
 I hate it when she makes me start!
 Anxiety bubbling within her, Sora couldn’t help herself.
 “Kari’s a monster.”
 Her eyes shifted to examine Mary’s response.

 Mary’s passive smile turned into a slight frown as she crossed her legs.
 “What happened?”

 “I—did something yesterday that I probably shouldn’t have.”
 When Mary didn’t respond, Sora took a deep breath.
-“Do you remember before Summer Break when Kari shaved off all my hair—you’ve seen how fast it grows, in three months it’s already halfway down my back…” she tailed off.
+“Do you remember before Summer Break when Kari shaved off all my hair—you’ve seen how fast it grows, in three months it’s already halfway down my back…” she trailed off.

 “You do have pretty hair,” Mary commented, “a thick, shiny copper color.
 It’s your most striking feature.
 With your Japanese heritage, it gives you a unique beauty.
 Many girls would be jealous—especially with how fast it seems to grow.”
 Mary’s eyebrows came together with concern as Sora continued.

 “Since today is the start of the school year I—I didn’t want the bullying to continue.
 Three years is just—too much.
 Last year I set up a camera where Kari normally bullied me in the girl’s locker room—and recorded her and her group shaving me … with all the nasty things she says—like how I stink all the time.”
 She mumbled.